TuijaStardust/materialdemo/README.md

 # Material-UI demo

-This repository contains a React-project made using Material-UI
+This repository contains a simple React-site made using Material-UI.

 written by Tuija P. / 2019-09-30